mightyjongyo/furniture/README.md

 # furniture
-freeCAD files for furniture projects
+freeCAD and/or Sketchup files for furniture projects